liqtags/BinanceService/README.md

 ## Methods

-Here is a list of methods available in the Trading Bot API class along with brief descriptions:
+Here is a list of methods available in the BinanceService class along with brief descriptions:

 | Method                        | Description                                                                                                  |
 |-------------------------------  |--------------------------------------------------------------------------------------------------------------|